-Abstract In this chapter, the authors provide an overview and study of the lowpressure burned gas recirculation in spark-ignited engines for automotive powertrain.
-It is shown, at the light of supportive experimental results, that a linear delay system permits to capture the dominant effects of the system dynamics.
-The modeled transport delay is defined by implicit equations stemming from first principles and can be calculated online.
+Abstract: This paper studies the low-pressure burned gas recirculation in spark-ignited engines and shows, at the light of supportive experimental results, that a linear delay system permits to capture the dominant effects of the system dynamics.
+The modeled transport delay is defined by implicit equations stemming from first principles.
 This model is shown to be sufficiently accurate to replace a sensor that would be difficult and costly to implement on commercial engines.